 :: Making Hole, 3rd Ed.
-Revised - iPad Edition
+Revised - Tablet Edition

 Making Hole, 3rd Ed.
-Revised - iPad Edition
+Revised - Tablet Edition

 Drilling an oil or gas well, or "making hole," as people in the oil industry sometimes refer to it, is a complicated operation.
 Drilling situations vary a great deal throughout the world.
 Consequently, it is difficult to explain the fine points of field geology, engineering, technology, and economics that apply to every well.
 Moreover, in spite of great advances in drilling technology, as much art as science is sometimes involved in drilling a well.
 For a particular well, even experienced drillers and engineers may not agree on the right way to make hole.
 Nevertheless, basic principles apply to all wells and this book emphasizes these factors.